fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 58: سُورَةُ المُجَادلَةِ (Al-Mujaadila) - 5**
+**Surah 41: سُورَةُ فُصِّلَتۡ (Fussilat) - 42**

-Verily, those who contend against God and His Apostle shall be brought low even as those [evildoers] who lived before them were brought low after We had bestowed [on them] clear messages from on high.
-And [so,] for those who deny the truth there will be shameful suffering in store
+no falsehood can ever attain to it openly, and neither in a stealthy manner, [since it is] bestowed from on high by One who is truly wise, ever to be praised.
  <!--END_SECTION:quran-->